benhylau/pi-pxe-server/README.md

         }
         ```

-1. Reboot your Raspberry Pi and connect it to the PC client configured for PXE booting using an ethernet cable
+1. Reboot your Raspberry Pi, configure your PC client for PXE booting, then connect them with an ethernet cable